By: Shayne Benowitz

 Crandon Park, the treasure of scenic Key Biscayne, is located on The Bear Cut Preserve.
-This sandy beach, with dunes and brimming with wildlife from butterflies to herons and underwater creatures like fish and crabs, is a glimpse at what all of South Florida once was.
+This sandy beach, with dunes and brimming with wildlife from butterflies to herons and underwater creatures like fish and crabs, is a glimpse Old Florida.
 Scout the mangroves and coastal hammock for rare birds and sea turtles in their nesting grounds.
 This kind of pristine preserved wilderness is just minutes away from Miami Beach, Downtown Miami and the rest of the bustling city.

 What To Do Outside